NamNhiBinhHipHop/chatbot/README.md

 # AI Document Assistant

 A powerful document processing and question-answering system built with Python.
-The system uses Milvus vector database for efficient semantic search and OpenAI's GPT models for intelligent responses.
+The system uses Milvus vector database for efficient semantic search and custom LLM models for intelligent responses.
 Features a command-line interface and web crawler for USCIS documents.

 ## 🚀 Features

 - **Document Processing**: Upload and process PDF, TXT, and MD files
 - **Semantic Search**: Advanced search using Milvus vector database
-- **AI-Powered Q&A**: Intelligent responses using OpenAI GPT models
+- **AI-Powered Q&A**: Intelligent responses using custom LLM models
 - **CLI Interface**: Easy-to-use command-line interface
 - **Web Crawler**: Extract content from USCIS.gov and other websites
-- **Dual Context Modes**: Regular semantic search and full-context analysis
+- **Smart Routing**: Intelligent context selection for optimal responses
 - **Real-time Processing**: Live document analysis and question answering

 ## 🛠️ Prerequisites

 - Python 3.11 or higher
 - Docker and Docker Compose
-- OpenAI API key
+- Custom LLM API endpoint and key
 - 8GB+ RAM (for Milvus and ML models)

 ## 📦 Installation